Skip to main content

 • Published: August 02, 2021

-Pilot projects will address the areas of cataloging, condition assessment, inventory, and the conservation of Federal Government documents.
-Both regional and selective libraries are encouraged to apply.
+Pilot projects address the areas of cataloging, condition assessment, inventory, and the conservation of Federal Government documents.

 Pilot Project Opportunity 1

-Pilot Project Opportunity 1 was open for submissions between September 1, 2021, and October 15, 2021.
-Utah State University’s Merrill Cazier Library has been selected as the first LSCM Pilot Project participant.
-Read the FDLP News Alert on the announcement.
+Pilot Project Opportunity 1 was open for submissions September 1 -October 15, 2021, and Utah State University’s Merrill Cazier Library (MCL) was selected to participate.

-Learn more about the development of this initiative by visiting Pilot Project 1’s project page.
+Pilot Project 1 was completed in May 2025.
+Learn more by visiting Pilot Project 1’s project page.

 Pilot Project Opportunity 2